p-lr/MapCompose/Readme.md

 All public APIs are located under the [api](mapcompose/src/main/java/ovh/plrapps/mapcompose/api) package.
 The following sections provide details on the `MapState` class, and give examples of how to add markers, callouts, and paths.

-All apis should be called from the main thread.
+All apis should be invoked from the main thread.

 ### MapState